pamela-pan/course-in-a-box/index.md

 published: true
 ---

-*Introduction of Data Visualization on Web Interfaces* is the first workshop in the Data Visualization series, structured by Data Services @ NYU Shanghai Library.
-It gives you an overview of what is data visualization, why do we use it, and how we choose a method to make it.
+*Introduction of Data Visualization on Web Interfaces* is the first workshop in the Data Visualization series designed by Data Services @ NYU Shanghai Library.
+You will gain an introductory understanding of what data visualization is, why and how we create it, and ethical issues revolving data storytelling.

 ### Directory
 - [Introduction](https://pamela-pan.github.io/course-in-a-box/modules/introduction/a-day-in-data/)